PowerShell/PSScriptAnalyzer/RuleDocumentation/AvoidGlobalAliases.md

 ## Description

 Globally scoped aliases override existing aliases within the sessions with matching names.
 This name collision can cause difficult to debug issues for consumers of modules and scripts.

-To understand more about scoping, see ```Get-Help about_Scopes```.
+To understand more about scoping, see `Get-Help about_Scopes`.

-**NOTE** This rule is not available in PowerShell version 3 and 4 due to the `StaticParameterBinder.BindCommand` API that the rule uses internally.
+**NOTE** This rule is not available in PowerShell version 3 or 4 because it uses the `StaticParameterBinder.BindCommand` API.

 ## How